+Leader 1

-Leader We pray for all people, for places where there is war, disaster, oppression, or famine. (all pause for silent prayer)
+We pray for all people, for places where there is war, disaster, oppression, or famine.

-Leader God our creator, help everyone to share the good gifts that you have given to us.
+God our creator, help everyone to share the good gifts that you

+Leader have given to us.
 May those who lead the nations of the world be given wisdom and an abiding desire to see the common good.
 Especially we pray for... (please add your intercessions)